-MARTA is set to take over the Atlanta Streetcar.
-It would become part of the light rail system when the proposed expansion creates a connecting link through downtown along the existing streetcar route, funded with the proceeds of a sales tax approved by city voters in 2016.
+MARTA took over Atlanta Streetcar in 2018.
+The expansion creates a connecting link through downtown along the existing streetcar route, funded with the proceeds of a sales tax approved by city voters in 2016.

-But Atlantans and tourists don't have to wait to enjoy a ride.
-The Streetcar named Atlanta has been operating since 2014 and its East-West Phase One route connects the Centennial Olympic Park area to the Martin Luther King Jr. National Historic Site, with 12 stops along the alignment in between the Martin Luther King Jr. National Historic Site and Centennial Olympic Park.
+The streetcar named Atlanta has been operating since 2014 and its East-West Phase One route connects the Centennial Olympic Park area to the Martin Luther King Jr. National Historic Site, with 12 stops along the alignment in between the Martin Luther King Jr. National Historic Site and Centennial Olympic Park.

 Recommended for you